Sarah-marie belcastro: Biography

-Belcastro was born in San Diego, CA in 1970, and grew up mostly in Andover, MA, and in Dubuque, IA.
+Belcastro was born in San Diego, California, in 1970, and grew up mostly in Andover, Massachusetts, and in Dubuque, Iowa.
 She earned a B.S.
 (1991) in Mathematics and Astronomy from Haverford College, an M.S.
 (1993) from The University of Michigan, Ann Arbor, and a Ph.D.
 (1997) there for a thesis on “Picard Lattices of Families of K3 Surfaces” done with Igor Dolgachev.

 Since 2012, she has also been an instructor at the Art of Problem Solving Online School.
-Since 2013, she he been the director of Bryn Mawr's residential summer program MathILy (serious Mathematics Infused with Levity).
+Since 2013, she has been the director of Bryn Mawr College's residential summer program MathILy (serious Mathematics Infused with Levity).
 She is also a guest faculty member at Sarah Lawrence College.

-She was Associate Editor for The College Mathematics Journal (2003—2019).
+She was Associate Editor for The College Mathematics Journal (2003–2019).
 She has also lectured frequently at the University of Massachusetts, Amherst since 2012.